philvarner/moonunit/README.md

 1. API Gateway Custom Authorizer using Credstash

 In this project,
-* `dweezil` is used as the example application and package name
+* `moonunit` is used as the example application and package name
 * `rcollimore` is used as the example username

 Most of the configuration for deploying to AWS is generated from templates to allow multiple developers to deploy to